dallbee/RandomText/README.md

 ## Credit

-Thanks to Phalanxia from ##XAMPP on FreeNode for his help with testing
+Phalanxia from ##XAMPP on FreeNode for his help with testing Shawn Butts for adding support for configuration files http://github.com/shawnbutts

 ## BSD 2-Clause License